Coping With Depression During the Holidays

 2. Try Something Different

-If certain aspects of the holiday make you sad, angry or give you anxiety, don’t do them.
+If certain aspects of the holiday make you sad, angry or give you anxiety, do not do them.
 Trying different things is okay.

-You don’t have to cook an entire meal.
+You do not have to cook an entire meal.
 It is okay to go out to eat that day instead.

 Maybe you would rather spend Christmas day on your own.
 Drop off the holiday gifts to the family and spend the day watching your favorite movies.